ourresearch/total-impact-core/installation.md

 first-time installation
 -----------------------

-This shouldn’t ever need to be done again, but just in case...
+This shouldn't ever need to be done again, but just in case...

 ### Create Heroku configs if necessary

     # See the env vars above. here's one example:
-    heroku config:add LOG_LEVEL=debug # or --remote heroku
+    heroku config:add LOG_LEVEL=debug --remote heroku

 ### Add or remove workers